Bookkeeping Examples for Small Business and Students

 Prepayment Example

-A prepayment is when you pay or receive an invoice for something over a longer period than the report is for.
+A prepayment is when you pay or receive an invoice for something over a period longer than the report covers.
 An example is receiving an invoice for a year’s insurance, but the accounting period it covers is six months.
-You, therefore, want to add the remaining six months to prepayments on the balance sheet.
+You therefore want to add the remaining 6 months to the prepayments on the balance sheet.

-Insurance is 1000.00 for May to April, but the annual accounts are year ended October.
+Insurance is 1000.00 for May to April, but the annual accounts are year-end October.
 You would leave 500.00 in insurance as an expense on the profit and loss account and journal 500.00 to prepayment.

 The journal is shown here: